-EMBRACE is registered with The Charity Commission for Northern Ireland NIC100294.
+The charity was launched in October 2003, and is registered with The Charity Commission for Northern Ireland (NIC100294).

 EMBRACE is run by a Committee of elected and co-opted volunteers, representing a variety of church backgrounds.
 They bring a richness of knowledge and experience in understanding migration, relating across cultures, advocacy, legislation and theology.
-Elections to Committee are held annually at the AGM in May.
+Elections to Committee are held annually at the AGM.

-EMBRACE is an inter-church organisation, which began as a support group for refugees and people seeking asylum.
+EMBRACE began as a support group for refugees and people seeking asylum.
 We now see our main role as one of encouraging church communities to make this a more welcoming place for all people from other countries and minority-ethnic backgrounds.

 It began informally in 2001 as individuals from different denominations became increasingly concerned about the difficulties facing refugees and people seeking asylum in this country.
 They wanted to do more than talk and were committed to finding a way of responding in a Gospel manner to the new strangers in our midst.

-A focus group was formed which met with organisations such as NICEM, the Red Cross, the St Vincent de Paul Society and the Law Centre as its members tried to educate themselves about the situation.
+A focus group was formed which met with organisations such as NICEM, the Red Cross, the St Vincent de Paul Society and the Law Centre, as its members sought to educate themselves about the issues involved.
 It also hosted several seminars in St Clement’s retreat house in order to inform and to raise awareness of the local situation.